Thursday, May 2, 2024

 WELDON’S BIG MISTAKE

 I’ve known my best bud in all the world ever since I can remember because we grew up together in this Northern New Mexico town with the unlikely name of Blinkton.
 All its inhabitants are known far and wide as Blinkies.
-But Jaime Jiron and I didn’t really bond as friends until sixth grade when I baked him up as two of the school’s biggest bullies ganged up on him on the schoolyard.
+But Jaime Jiron and I didn’t really bond as friends until sixth grade when I backed him up as two of the school’s biggest bullies ganged up on him on the schoolyard.

 That takes some explaining too.
 Best I can figure, Northern New Mexico is different from the rest of the state.
 The Hispanic families that settled here are closer to their Spanish roots than most of the rest of the Latin families.
 Doesn’t make any sense because they’re farther removed than everyone south of us.
 But, of course, people south of there are Mexicans, not Spaniards.
 The distinction was meaningless to me, but apparently carried weight with them.